 READY TO JOIN?

 We are an inclusive community of action and diverse thinkers.
-Membership starts at $60 per year, opportunities to learn and make an impact are plentiful.
+The opportunities to learn and make an impact are plentiful.